-Driving to work one day on a cold morning, I saw a homeless man with a sign at the sign of the road – ‘HOmeless veteran, any help appreciated’ Eventually I met several of these men, and discovered them to be honorable patriots that had not been able to find steady work and accomodation since leaving the military.
+Driving to work one day on a cold morning, I saw a homeless man with a sign at the sign of the road – ‘HOmeless veteran, any help appreciated’ Eventually I met several of these men and discovered them to be honorable patriots that had not been able to find steady work and accommodation since leaving the military.
 I believe we need to do better for these warriors who have left all in deployment to defend the freedoms we all enjoy.

 The question to be answered is: ‘Will we do something like this to help the 140( current statistic obtained from the Community Service Council) homeless veterans here in Tulsa, Oklahoma?’

 I am convinced it needs to be done and can be done with the support of the people of Tulsa: Kansas City did it, and though we are not affiliated in any way with this group, they have set an example about what should and can be done for homeless vets.

 The VA does a great job with medical support, and there are resources here to help vets reintegrate into civilian life, but these resources are very tough to access living under a bridge or in a tent village.

 Several months ago I drove up Kansas City to tour the tiny home community up there, to see what we can learn in my attempt to do something similar in Tulsa.

 Well, I have continued to stir the Tulsa pot to generate support for a transitional housing community of tiny homes for homeless veterans here in Tulsa, Oklahoma.